JZomDev/zom-external-plugins/README.md

 ### Chop Chop!
 Mutes the sound of the Dragon axe special attack.

+### Plank Make
+Mutes the sound oif the Plank Make spell.

+### Nightmare
+Mutes the sound of the Nightmare's parry (when it gets hit; does not affect the attack sounds).

 ***
 If you have any suggestions for other sounds to mute, open an issue above.